Byte-Masons/options-compounder/README.md

-# OptionsToken
+# OptionsToken Compounder

 An options token representing the right to purchase the underlying token at an oracle-specified rate.
 It's similar to a call option but with a variable strike price that's always at a certain discount to the market price.
 It also has no expiry date.
+Componder shall allow use flashloan to exercise option in order to retrieve underlying token at discount.

 ## Installation